COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Third Period: from 05 to 17 of April 2020

 <div style="text-align: justify">
 The penultimate period of our analyses supports the claim that different regions and income levels are affected by lockdown measures differently.
 For the regions with high and low density, we do not see much of a difference and most of them have maintained their mobility levels (slope is around 0).
 However, for income, we observe that the low-income areas appear to slowly be increasing their mobility levels.
-When looking at **Figure 9(B)** it is clear that low-income regions tend to be above the slope 0 while high income tends to be below.
+When looking at <strong>Figure 9(B)</strong> it is clear that low-income regions tend to be above the slope 0 while high income tends to be below.
 This supports the idea that although not implemented in the UK, vertical isolation appears to be in fact in place.
 Low-income regions never stayed in isolation at the same levels seen by high-income areas, and more recently they have slowly increased their mobility while high-income areas continue to decrease their mobility levels (even if by a small margin).
 </div>

 <br>